 Instructions

 - Combine the flour and grated butter in a large bowl.
-Use your hands to mix everything together for about 30 seconds.
-(Alternatively, you can use a pastry cutter to cut the butter into the flour vs. grater.)
+Use your hands or a pastry cutter to mix everything together for about 30 seconds.

 - Add the cold water to the flour mixture.
-Work the dough, by hand, until it comes together in a large dough ball.
-It will appear very dry at first, and you may even question if this is going to work, but it will.
-If you feel that the ball of dough just won't come together, add 1 tablespoon of cold water at a time until it does.
+Work the dough by hand until it comes together in a large dough ball, about 3-4 minutes.
+The dough will appear very dry at first, and you may even question if this will work, but it will.
+Keep kneading the flour together with your hands.
+The butter will soften with and absorb the flour slowly but surely.
+If you feel the ball of dough won't come together after a few minutes, add 1 tablespoon of cold water at a time until it does.
 Use extra water sparingly, only enough to make the dough hold together.
+Form the dough into a large dough ball.

-- Place the dough in the center of your 9" pie dish and use the palm of your hands and fingers to spread the dough out so that it covers the bottom and sides of your pie dish.
-You could use a flat spatula to help you flatten the dough as evenly as possible as well (optional).
+- Place the dough in the center of your 9" pie dish and use the palm of your hand and fingers to spread it out to cover the bottom and sides of the pie dish.
+You could use a flat spatula to help you flatten the dough as evenly as possible (optional).
 Don't worry about it looking perfect.
 The pie filling is going to cover up the flaws.
-Just spread it so it covers the pie dish as evenly as possible.
+Just spread the dough so that it covers the pie dish as evenly as possible.

-- Fill your pie with whatever pie fillings you desire – like a pumpkin pie filling or apple pie filling – and bake it according to your recipe’s instructions.
+- Fill your pie crust with your choice filling – like a pumpkin or apple pie filling – and bake it according to your recipe's instructions.